sheerapi/Hue/README.md

 Go to releases, download the last setup version and enjoy!

 ## Contributing
-To contribute to the development of Hue commit pull requests and report issues all, with with simple templates
+To contribute to the development of Hue, commit pull requests and report issues, all, with with simple templates

 Issues
 ```